-Our principal weekly Eucharist is celebrated every Sunday at 10:30 a.m. during the academic year (10:00 a.m. in the summer) and lasts around 75 minutes.
+Our principal weekly Eucharist is celebrated every Sunday at 10:00 a.m. and lasts around 75 minutes.
 Our church comes alive with all kinds of different and diverse people – children, teens, students, young families, singles, retired couples, and the elderly.
-During this time our nursery is open, and there is Children’s Chapel for young children.
+During this time our nursery is open, and there are classes for children ages 3 through 5th grade.
 Music is led by organ and our popular choir, offering a range of musical styles and hymns.
 We use a range of worship styles – from Solemn Eucharists with incense and bells, to special Family Eucharists, and, of course, our annual Blessing of The Animals.
 There are numerous opportunities to participate in this worship service, and we are especially eager to encourage young people’s involvement in our liturgy.

 Sunday 5 p.m.

 We encourage those looking for something a little different to try our Sunday 5 p.m.
 Casual Worship Service.
 This is a chance to hear contemporary praise music, led by our worship band.
 A typical Sunday evening sees a wide and diverse group of worshipers – old and young; long-term parishioners and those new to this family.